The Dot Theory

 Logic and the technical pages: definitions, formal structure, and the programme’s research direction.

 Blog posts remain as working notes and drafts.
-They exemplary of the core programme pages.
+They are exemplary of the core programme pages.

-When the site uses notation, it is used in the following restrained sense.
+When notation appears on this site, it is used in a restrained and orienting sense.

-Let ℋ denote a conventional state space and let ψ ∈ ℋ be a standard state.
-Dot Theory considers whether an extended representation Ψ = (ψ, μ) ∈ ℋ × ℳ is warranted for some formally defined metadata space ℳ.
+Let ℋ denote a conventional state space and let ψ ∈ ℋ represent a standard system state.
+Across this site’s papers and posts, various toy applications of Dot Theory explore whether an extended representation Ψ = (ψ, μ) ∈ ℋ × ℳ is warranted, where ℳ denotes a space of contextual or structural metadata.

-This is a representational proposal.
-The validity of any specific ℳ and any specific dynamics on ℋ × ℳ is to be shown, not assumed.
+This as a representational proposal, not an assumption.
+The validity of any specific choice of ℳ, and of any dynamics defined over ℋ × ℳ, is to be demonstrated rather than presupposed.

 Closing

-I built this site to invite serious critique.
+I built this site for a niche audience to declare and invite serious critique.
 If the framework is useful, it will be because it improves modelling under stated assumptions and survives confrontation with data.
-If it fails, it should fail clearly.
+If it fails, it should fail subtly yet clearly if not easily.

 Either way, the work is better for being tested.